AelinGalathynnius/AelinGalathynnius/README.md

 Created visual reports focused on trends, insights, and storytelling with data.

-### Python Data Analysis
+### Exploratory Data Analysis Project

-Used Python and pandas for data cleaning, transformation, and exploratory analysis.
+Used SQL to clean, explore, and analyze data to identify trends, patterns, and business insights.

 ---